Go API Reference v4.8.3¶

 MaxChars *int // Maximum characters per chunk

-MaxOverlap *int // Overlap between chunks
+MaxOverlap *int // Overlap between chunks in characters

 }